 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In 2017 a complaint about an ad which featured Floyd Mayweather and stated “always bet on black” was upheld because, whilst the advertiser felt that the ad was humorous and stated that Floyd Mayweather approved the ad, the ASA considered that readers would nevertheless be offended by the invitation to always bet on the outcome of a boxing match based on a boxer’s race, and the message that the boxing match was a fight between two different races.
+In 2017 a complaint about an ad which featured Floyd Mayweather and stated “always bet on black”, was upheld.
+The advertiser felt that the ad was humorous and stated that Floyd Mayweather approved the ad, but the ASA considered that readers would nevertheless be offended by the invitation to always bet on the outcome of a boxing match based on a boxer’s race, and by the message that the boxing match was a fight between two different races.
 (Paddy Power, 20 September 2017).